winddweb/blog/_posts/2016-05-24-helpful-or-harmful-include-dates-permalink.markdown

 - `ordinal `: `/:categories/:title.html`
 - `none` : `/:categories/:title.html`

-There are also a list of variables we can use to construct our own permalink schema.
+There is also a list of variables we can use to construct our own permalink schema.

 ```
 year, month, i_month: Month without leading zeros